-Finally, to the extent that petitioner argues that the circuit court erred in denying her a post-dispositional improvement period as a less-restrictive alternative to disposition, we disagree.
-This Court has long held that the decision to grant or deny an improvement period rests in the sound discretion of the circuit court.
+In regard to petitioner's argument that she should have been entitled to a postdispositional improvement period, this Court has long held that the decision to grant or deny an improvement period rests in the sound discretion of the circuit court.
 See In re M.M., 236 W. Va.
 108, 115, 778 S.E.2d 338, 345 (2015) ("West Virginia law allows the circuit court discretion in deciding whether to grant a parent an improvement period."); Syl.
 Pt.
 6, in part, In re Katie S., 198 W. Va.
 79, 479 S.E.2d 589 (1996) ("It is within the court's discretion to grant an improvement period within the applicable statutory requirements").
-Additionally, because she was previously granted a post-adjudicatory improvement period, West Virginia Code § 49-4-601(3)(d) required petitioner to "demonstrate[] that since the initial improvement period, [she] ha[d] experienced a substantial change in circumstances."
-The record simply does not support a finding that petitioner experienced a substantial change in circumstances after the granting of her post-adjudicatory improvement period.
+Additionally, because she was previously granted a post-adjudicatory improvement period, West Virginia Code § 49-4-601(3)(D) requires that, in order to obtain a post-dispositional improvement period, petitioner was required to "demonstrate[] that since the initial improvement period, [she] ha[d] experienced a substantial change in circumstances."
+The record simply does not support a finding that petitioner experienced a substantial change in circumstances after the granting of her postadjudicatory improvement period.
 If anything, her circumstances deteriorated, given that the evidence of petitioner's denial of her abuse of the children continued to mount subsequent to the granting of that earlier improvement period.
 As such, we find no error in the circuit court's denial of petitioner's request for additional time under an improvement period.